udayakiran/udayakiran.github.io/_posts/2020-03-12-Collaborative-Web-Browsing-Present-and-Future.md

 ---
 layout: post
-title: "Collaborative web browsing.
+title: "Collaborative Web Browsing.
 Present and Future"
-description: "A collaborative web browsing is an important "
+description: "Collaborative web browsing is at a pitoval moment.
+Good to see it getting rolled into utilities such as web browsers, mobile operating systems and etc."
 tags: [Intenet, collaboration, browsers, product]
 image:
   feature: abstract-6.jpg